shoosein219/metagenomics_ARG/README.md

 kraken2 --db $DBNAME seqs.fa
 ```
 ##### to create/edit shell script
-To be sure that my variables are consistantly defined, I wrote a shell script with a loop.
+To be sure that my variables are consistantly defined, I wrote a shell script with a loop (see run_classification_on_fastq.sh in this repo) *will clean this up with a link to script in the future*

-Here are some basic commands for creating and running the script to loop through all samples.
+Here are some basic commands for creating and running the script to loop through all samples:
 ```bash
 # to create script
 touch run_classification_on_fastq.sh